Visit the institution website for COVID‑19 updates

 Months of entry

-This Masters programme gives you the opportunity to deepen your understanding of communication across cultures by drawing on both linguistic and social theory.
+This flexible Masters programme gives you the opportunity to deepen your understanding of communication across cultures by drawing on both linguistic and social theory.
 You will study modules on intercultural communication and research methods.
 Our aim is to provide a strong background in subject-specific knowledge and develop your skills in a range of analytical methods.
-You can also select from a range of optional modules, offering an opportunity to follow your own interests.
+You can also select from a range of optional modules and tailor the degree to suit your own interests.

 Information for international students